mavryk-network/mavryk-protocol/docs/alpha/smart_rollups.rst

 #.
 Instructions and types related to floating-point arithmetic are not
    supported.
 This is because IEEE floats are not deterministic, as the standard includes undefined behavior operations.
 #.
-The length of the call stack of the WASM kernel is bounded.
+The length of the call stack of the WASM kernel is bounded (see the WASM PVM
+   versioning section).

 Modulo the limitations above, a valid kernel is a WASM module that satisfies the following constraints: